vagrantman/cloneCleanModel/README.md

 # cloneCleanModel
 clone an clean torch model

-you can modify it based of your requirment
+you can modify it according to your requirment